MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-data.md

 ## GDPR

 ## Can I recover a Shifts schedule that was deleted?

-You can recover a deleted schedule in Shifts if the Microsoft 365 group that backs it is restored.
+You can recover a deleted Shifts if the Microsoft 365 group that backs it (or the team in Teams) is restored.

 By default, a deleted Microsoft 365 group is retained for 30 days.
-This 30-day period is called "soft-delete" because you can restore the group.To learn more, see [Restore a deleted Microsoft 365 group](/microsoft-365/admin/create-groups/restore-deleted-group?view=o365-worldwide&tabs=admin-center).
+This 30-day period is called "soft-delete" because you can restore the group.
+To learn more, see [Restore a deleted Microsoft 365 group](/microsoft-365/admin/create-groups/restore-deleted-group?view=o365-worldwide&tabs=admin-center).

-## Data retention policies
+## Can I use custom retention policies for Shifts data?

-Currently, Shifts doesn't support retention policies.
+Currently, Shifts doesn't support custom retention policies.

 To learn more about retention policies in Teams, see [Learn about retention for Teams](/microsoft-365/compliance/retention-policies-teams) and [Manage retention policies for Teams](../../retention-policies.md).

+## Can I retrieve Shifts data for a user whose license was revoked?

+Today, we don't offer the ability to retrieve data for a user whose license was revoked.
+This capability is something we're working towards.

+For specific customer escalation scenarios, we're able to provide access.

 ## Which tier of compliance is Shifts?